JamesLavin/sync_repos/README.md

 ## Why Did You Automate Something That Takes Seconds?
 Are You Stupid?

-Updating a Git repo takes just seconds, so why did I bother creating `SyncRepos`? `SyncRepos` addresses three time sucks that cumulatively waste a ton of my time:
+Updating a Git repo takes just seconds, so why did I bother creating `SyncRepos`? `SyncRepos` addresses three time sucks that cumulatively waste a ton of my time, given how extensively I use Git:
   1) Time wasted manually pulling changes from remote Git repos;
   2) Time wasted looking at out-of-date local caches of remote repos; and,
-  3) Time wasted reconciling merge conflicts that wouldn't have happened if I had kept my local Git repos in sync with their remote counterparts because I added my commits to a stale branch.
+  3) Time wasted reconciling merge conflicts I could have avoided had I kept my local Git repos in sync with their remote counterparts rather than adding new commits to a stale branch.

+Keeping my Git repos in sync is especially challenging because I develop on three different machines.

 I imagine other devs also waste tons of time keeping their Git repos in sync, so this will hopefully benefit you too.